Sylvexia/personal_research/10-8 Personal Research.md

 # `Arith` to Posit Function Call lowering experiment:

 - Goal: Lowering `arith` Dialect to Posit Function Call
-- Currently we only "proof of concept" the add and const operator for prototype
+- Currently we only "proof of concept" the add and const operator for prototype.
 	- Insight:
 		- Convert `f32` to `i32` for all `arith` float operation.
 			- For binary operation like `addf`, `mulf`, ...
 				- Map it to function symbol. e.g. `posit8es0_add`
 					- Need the declaration and call.
 			- For Constant
 				- Extract raw bit and make the raw bit fit into posit format.
 	- For Const Operation, we only implement proof of concept:
 		- We can extract raw bit of float from `APFloat` Class
 		- We simply Shift the raw bit to left for proof of concept
 			- Indicate that we can modify the number without issue.
-			- In short term goal, we would like to extract float raw bit and convert such that comply with "posit standard"
+			- In short term goal, we would like to extract float raw bit and convert such that comply with posit standard.
 				- Actually when interfacing the universal library, need to apply 2's complement to raw bit when negative.
+					- We might need to implement the conversion at posit wrapper.
 		- code:
 			```cpp
 			APFloat apFloat = floatAttr.getValue();